-Using a homemade sauce, these family friendly teriyaki chicken legs are a crowd pleaser.
-Make this easy chicken recipe in your slow cooker or Instant Pot.
+Using a homemade sauce, these family friendly slow cooker teriyaki chicken legs are a crowd pleaser.
+This easy low-carb, paleo, whole30 chicken recipe can also be made in the Instant Pot.

 PIN FOR LATER